 In Tennessee, the statute of limitations for dog bite claims is one year from the accident date, except for minors who have until their 19th birthday to file.
 Time is critical when making a claim, so contacting a dog bite lawyer from Wettermark Keith early on is recommended for maximum compensation recovery.

 Your Dog Bite Case

-Your Settlement Choices: Most dog bite cases never see the courtroom.
-However, if an unsatisfactory settlement seems imminent, a lawsuit may have to be filed.
-A verdict could be reached in a matter of weeks, or take months.
+Most dog bite cases do not see the courtroom.
+If an unsatisfactory settlement seems imminent, however, a lawsuit may have to be filed.
+Afterwards, the case will be taken before a judge where a verdict could be reached in a matter of weeks or in a few months.

-The Seriousness of Injuries Sustained: The severity of your injuries plays a major role in your eventual compensation, and can influence time frame as well.
-Insurance companies may opt to expedite your claim if the extent of your injuries are particularly serious.
-Consulting with a dog bite lawyer can help ensure that comprehensive and fair compensation comes your way.
+The severity of you or your loved ones injuries plays a major role in the compensation you would receive from a dog attack claim, and this can influence the time frame of your case.
+Some insurance companies may opt to expedite your claim if the extent of your injuries are particularly serious.
+This is why consulting with a dog bite lawyer from Wettermark Keith in Knoxville can help ensure that your case is handled as professionally and swiftly as possible.

 Compensation can change based on the time it takes and how the scars, both physical and emotional, heal.
 In the recovery process, it is known that expenses rise in proportion to the care needed, and the medical bills that follow factor into your compensation recovery.
 It is important to speak with an attorney at Wettermark Keith to learn how to best maximize your compensation.